 Bonus tip!
 You don’t always have to wear your leather jacket, it looks quite trendy and chic if you just drape it on your shoulders.
 This is a favorite look by many fashion bloggers and trendsetters, especially in photos.

 Julie (above) styled her leather jacket over an all black look and a grey plaid skirt.

-There are more than one way to wear a denim shirt with a plaid skirt.
+There are more than one way to wear a denim jacket with a plaid skirt.

-A denim shirt is perhaps the most casual top there is and can be styled with a bunch of different wardrobe pieces.
+A denim jacket is perhaps the most casual top there is and can be styled with a bunch of different wardrobe pieces.
 While it’s mostly casual, it can also be dressed up.

 This is a casual pairing that looks great with sandals or sneakers and works for anyone.

 Despite the fact that a plaid skirt already has the pattern on it, it can be worn with a statement piece such as a graphic t-shirt.